 Here are five ways to ensure you’re sticking to your well-learned healthy habits, even while staying in a hotel.

 Location, location, location

-I don’t always have time for a workout during a trip, but I always check to see if there is a fitness center.
-I love going for outdoor runs at home, but I’m less inclined to do that when traveling.
+I don’t always have time for a workout during a trip, but I always check to see if there is a fitness centre.
+I love going for outdoor runs at home, but I’m less inclined to do that when travelling.
 Being unfamiliar with your surroundings can be dangerous at times, especially if you’re focused on your run and have music on.
 You may not be aware of issues in the area, or you might even get lost!
-Having the option to workout right in your hotel can be a great motivator to stick to your regular workout schedule, and a safer alternative.
-Plus, it’s a great activity to keep you busy if you have some down time or are awake before the rest of your party.
+Having the option to workout right in your hotel can be a great motivator to stick to your regular workout schedule and a safer alternative.
+Plus, it’s a great activity to keep you busy if you have some downtime or are awake before the rest of your party.

 What about breakfast?

 There are two other things I also check when I’m booking a hotel room: if they offer free WiFi in the room, and if there is a continental breakfast included.
 We all know the cliché that breakfast is the most important meal, but this is even more important when you don’t have a guaranteed source of food throughout the day.
 It’s important to look into the breakfast before you decide to rely on this option though.
 Some hotels will have an abundance of bagels and muffins, but not much else.
 This can be dangerous because you will start to feel hungry earlier in the day, leading you to grab whatever quick bite you can.
 Finding a hotel that includes protein-rich food, like eggs and bacon, will keep you feeling full for longer.
 This means you’re less likely to default to the nearby McDonald’s when your stomach starts to growl!